kubernetes/enhancements/keps/sig-cli/20190721-explain-categories-expand.md

-In order to maintain compatibility with `types.go` that do not use these annotations or use them partially, the non annotated fields should be implicitely affected to a category `99.other` by `kubectl explain` or other documentation systems.
+In order to maintain compatibility with `types.go` that do not use these annotations or use them partially, the non annotated fields should be implicitly affected to a category `99.other` by `kubectl explain` or other documentation systems.
 So, these fields would be placed after the annotated ones, in alphabetic order.

-If no category is explicitely defined for a Kind, the OTHER category will be the only one.
+If no category is explicitly defined for a Kind, the OTHER category will be the only one.
 In this case, the category name of this unique "OTHER" category should not be printed by `kubectl explain`.